umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/upgrading-to-v8.md

 ### Versions supported

 The content migration tool is a database migration, which is made for the database schema of Umbraco 7.14+.
-This means that in order to do the migration the first step in to ensure your Umbraco 7 site is running at least Umbraco 7.14.
+This means that in order to do the migration the first step is to ensure your Umbraco 7 site is running at least Umbraco 7.14.

 ### Database types supported